PelloUsabiaga/ade_ros/README.md

 # ade\_ros
 ## ADE Master ROS2

+This project intends to test ROS 2 as a software developing tool, whitch was unknown for us before.
+For that, a simple project in whitch a servomotor is controlled from a web interface have been propoused and developed.

-In the picture below it's shown the topology of our system, there are three nodes, each one dedicated to one simple task.
-The nodes share data between them using services and topics like \PositionMeasurement.
-The purpose of the system is the smooth control of a servo motor, controlling not only the position but also the speed.
-The Web node creates a Web server that send the user request using HTTP to the node, this data is processed and interpolated and finally sent trought a serial port to an Arduino board.
-The Arduino board is programmed to parse the data and control the motor using a PWM signal.
+In the picture below it's shown the topology of our system, with the ROS programs in the Raspberry Pi host, and the Arduino microcontroller managing the servomotor.
+There are three ROS nodes, each one dedicated to one simple task: the flask web server node, the trajectory interpolation node, and the serial controller node.
+The nodes share data between them using ROS services and topics, like for example a service to request a trajectory generation an get the trajectory as a response, or a topic in whitch the possition of the motor is published.

 <img src="/ros_host/ROS.png" width="500">

+The web server is written in Flask, a simple python library to write web applications.
+It offers a single page, with the operator panel of the motor, and

 The detailed ROS documentation needed to recreate this project is available [HERE](https://docs.ros.org/en/humble/index.html)